hfoley2013/reading-notes/102/coders-computer.md

 - What do I type in the command line?
   - The **first thing you type in the _command line_ is a _command_**, such as `ls`, which will look inside your current directory and display the files in there
   - Commands can be modified with *command line arguments* to execute more specific commands
-    - These arguments, aka options, follow the command and are preceeded by a `space`; they typcially start with a `-`
+    - These arguments, aka options, follow the command and are preceded by a `space`; they typically start with a `-`
     - Ex: `ls -l` will look inside the current directory (`ls`) and then generate a long list of contents (`-l`)

 ##### Basic Navigation